barokurniawan/YoutubeDownloader/README.md

 # YoutubeDownloader
-YoutubeDownloader is a [youtube-dl](https://github.com/ytdl-org/youtube-dl) web based implementation writen in Go.
+YoutubeDownloader is a [youtube-dl](https://github.com/ytdl-org/youtube-dl) web based implementation written in Go.
 It is support multiple format audio or video.